sturrent/aks-net-diagnostics/README.md

+# This repo has been archived.
+Please review the new setup with Azure CLI extensions [here](https://github.com/sturrent/azure-cli-extensions/releases).

-﻿# AKS Network Diagnostics Tool
+ # AKS Network Diagnostics Tool

 A comprehensive Python tool for analyzing Azure Kubernetes Service (AKS) network configurations and diagnosing connectivity issues.
 Features a modular architecture with specialized analyzers for deep network troubleshooting.